Pope's annoyance over arm yank

 Video

-Pope Francis has showed his displeasure towards a visitor in St Peter's Square on New Year's Eve.
+Pope Francis gave short shrift to a pilgrim who grabbed him on New Year's Eve.

-He had been greeting pilgrims when he admonished a woman for grabbing his hand.

 -